nazarbaklanov/taxi-service/README.md

 ## Instructions for run project:
 - Configure TomСat.
-- Copy, paste and run the script from this file `src/main/resources/init_db.sql into MySQL`.
+- Copy, paste and run the script from this file `src/main/resources/init_db.sql` into MySQL.
 - In order to connect to the database it is necessary to add current data in the following fields `URL, USERNAME, PASSWORD, JDBC_DRIVER` in this file `src/main/java/taxi/util/ConnectionUtil.java`.
 - Add configurations in TomCat Server.
 - Start the project.